NetApp/harvest/docs/install/containers.md

 The `prom-stack.yml` compose file creates a `frontend` and `backend` network.
 Prometheus and Grafana publish their admin ports on the front-end network and are routable to the local machine.
 By default, the Harvest pollers are part of the backend network and also expose their Prometheus web end-points.
-If you do not want their end-points exposed, remove the `--port` option from the `generate` sub-command in the [previous step](#generate-a-docker-compose-for-your-pollers).
+If you do not want their end-points exposed, add the `--port=false` option to the `generate` sub-command in the [previous step](#generate-a-docker-compose-for-your-pollers).

 ### Prometheus